 - Brush and floss twice a day or more, especially after meals

 - Schedule regular cleanings and check-ups, every three to six months

 - Use additional oral hygiene products, such as mouth rinses

 - Continue professional monitoring of the tooth, including x-rays

 Fenton Family Dentistry offers a range of services to suit all your dental needs.
 Through careful examination, discussion of all potential solutions, and expert care, lifelong comfort and confidence is just a click away.
-Schedule your free consultation today.
+Schedule an appointment today.